DipityBV/frontender.docs/documentation/container.md

 # Container
 Twig container with data from its JSON configuration.

+Templates are HTML instructions and may include other assets like CSS, JavaScript and Images.
+Templates are currently Twig files.
+JSON is used to configure these templates.
+More information about twig templates can be found on the [templates page](/templates.html).

+Twig container example:
 ```twig
 <{{ config.container_tag|default('section') }} {{ helper.container_id_attribute(frontender, 'frontender')|raw }}>
     {% if content.title|t %}